 BT: Yes.
-He was a friend of mine, Richie LaRocca.
-He helped me out a lot.
-Again, I don't know if you know him or not.
-Him and his brother, they're second generation, they've been doing it for a while and they helped me out.
+There was a friend of mine, Richie LaRocca.
+He helped me out a lot, the gillnet.
+I don't know if you know him or not.
+Him and his brother, they're second generation, they've been doing it for a while.
+And they showed me a lot, helped me out.